Ev1lT3rm1nal/trace.zig/documents/announcements/trace.zig_0.1.0.md

-# Announcing trace-zig 0.1.0
+# trace.zig: A small and simple tracing client library

-trace.zig is a small an simple tracing client library for Zig.
-It aims to fill the gap until the std library will have its own tracing.
-It hopefully can inspire this future implementation or help avoiding the mistakes trace.zig may have done ;).
+trace.zig aims to fill the gap until the std library will have its own tracing.
+It hopefully can inspire this future implementation or help avoiding the mistakes trace.zig may have done ;)

 ## Where to find it?